RozanskiT/HANDY/README.md

 ```
 ### VidmaPy

-Now you have to clone submodule VidmaPy by calling (from HANDY-extended catalogue):
+Now you have to clone submodule VidmaPy by calling (from HANDY catalogue):
 ```
 git submodule update --init
 ```
 It should clone the vidmapy in to HANDY/vidmapy.
 The next step is the installation of VidmaPy that enable HANDY to use ATLAS/SYNTHE.
-To install the vidmapy in HANDY-env-ext environment (you want that), you need to follow the description from VidmaPy [README](https://github.com/RozanskiT/vidmapy).
+To install the vidmapy in HANDY-env environment (you want that), you need to follow the description from VidmaPy [README](https://github.com/RozanskiT/vidmapy).

 Shortly speaking: